|

 Considering all of the California camping opportunities, the benefits of camping in California become apparent to the Class C Motorhome camper just as soon as they take into consideration our state's diverse climate.

-California Campgrounds Are Located In A Varied and Diverse Landscape:
+California Campgrounds Are Located In A

+The varied landscape of this state offers the greatest opportunity to view more types of terrain and species of animal life than any other location in America.
 In fact, the only environment that is not represented within California's borders is the arctic tundra.

 Other than a tundra, you can find pretty much any other geographical landscape along its 3,400 miles of coastal waterways or the 30,000 miles of rivers and streams.
-We also have 5,000 lakes eight major mountain ranges and
+We also have 5,000 lakes eight major mountain ranges and one very small unique mountain range.

 With the above thoughts in mind, my goal for this page is to give good information about where to go to find the perfect California camping locations.